Tobacco-Free / Smoke-Free / Vape-Free Campus

-We’ve been thinking about it for a while, and now it's official: the University of New Haven's campuses in West Haven and Orange are tobacco-free/smoke-free zones.
+We’ve been thinking about it for a while, and now it's official: the University of New Haven's campuses in West Haven and Orange are tobacco-free/smoke-free/vape-free zones.

 The policy will apply to all who set foot on the campuses in West Haven (Main, North, and Saw Mill) and Orange – employees, students, visitors, guests, even contractors – and will cover University facilities, outdoor areas, and University-owned vehicles.
 The University of New Haven is not the first university to go tobacco-free, but we certainly don't want to be the last.
 It’s time.